How inhaling wildfire smoke can wreak havoc on your health

 Fueled by the tremendous threat of wildfires raging in parts of the United States each year is the growing concern for adverse health effects resulting from smoke exposure.

-Experts believe climate change with drier and hotter conditions will exacerbate the upsurge in wildfires.
+Experts believe drier and hotter conditions will continue to exacerbate the upsurge in wildfires.
 The smoke can pose serious health threats ranging from irritated eyes to heart and lung problems.

 Researchers who examined the health impacts of U.S. wildfires from 2008 to 2012 found that up to 8,500 people are sent to the hospital with smoke-related respiratory issues annually.